polajenko/PlaywrightTests-MsTest/README.md

 **You can clone this repo or you can follow the instructions below in your own project.**

+If you clone you must go to the root of the project and run:

+    # Install required browsers
+    pwsh bin\Debug\netX\playwright.ps1 install

+    # If the pwsh command does not work (throws TypeNotFound), make sure to use an up-to-date version of PowerShell.
+    dotnet tool update --global PowerShell

+If you want to build your own then follow instructions below:

     # Create new project.
     dotnet new mstest -n PlaywrightTests-MsTest
     cd PlaywrightTests-MsTest